Morgan Stanley Maintains Interpublic Group Of Cos. (IPG) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 1466 funds or institutions reporting positions in Interpublic Group Of Cos..
-This is a decrease of 3 owner(s) or 0.20% in the last quarter.
-Average portfolio weight of all funds dedicated to IPG is 0.27%, an increase of 10.24%.
-Total shares owned by institutions decreased in the last three months by 0.35% to 434,623K shares.
-The put/call ratio of IPG is 0.93, indicating a bullish outlook.
+There are 1468 funds or institutions reporting positions in Interpublic Group Of Cos..
+This is a decrease of 5 owner(s) or 0.34% in the last quarter.
+Average portfolio weight of all funds dedicated to IPG is 0.27%, an increase of 8.73%.
+Total shares owned by institutions decreased in the last three months by 0.81% to 434,286K shares.
+The put/call ratio of IPG is 1.23, indicating a bearish outlook.

 What are Other Shareholders Doing?